kryton-me/kryton-me.github.io/D-2023-05-Camera.md

 None

 # Conclusions
 As much as I'd love the low light performance of a 35 mm sensor compact system camera or the slick operation of a smart phone posting an image.
-Action cameras are the clear option here and in particular...
+Action cameras are the clear option here and in particular the GoPro Hero 11.
+It's dynamic range is very good snd seems to have a much more sensible approch to what Data it wants.